 Is the Sprouter BPA free plastic?

-The Sprouter is polystyrene which is not BPA free plastic.
-As it does not get heated at any part of the usage, BPA cannot leak out of the plastic.
-BPA is of concerns in items like baby bottles that get heated up.
+The Sprouter is polystyrene (#6 plastic) which is not BPA free plastic.
+As it does not get heated at any point of its usage, BPA cannot leak out of the plastic.
+BPA is of concern in items like baby bottles that get heated up.

 Can I grow sprouts all year round?